 Spanish Minor Requirements

-Complete all lower-division course work (all 1000- and 2000-level classes) or its equivalent in Spanish, followed by 6 hours of upper-division credit in courses taught in Spanish.
+Complete all lower-division course work (all 1000- and 2000-level classes) or its equivalent in Spanish, followed by 6 hours of upper-division credit in courses taught in Spanish (make sure you've taken the right prerequisites before enrolling in the upper-division courses).
 You will need a GPA of 2.5 in Spanish with no grade below “C” in all upper-division Spanish courses to receive the minor.

 Here is the sequence for the minor: